cdl-geneseo/cdl-geneseo.github.io/_drafts/evaluating-online-teaching.md

 However it works, the process will require instructors to share their course design and content with one or more peers.
 It's best *not* to have them do this by simply granting peers access to the course in Canvas.
 Students who've contributed to the course's online discussion forums, posted videos, and otherwise shared their views and ideas with the instructor or classmates weren't expecting these outsiders to be part of their audience.

 CIT can instead clone the course so that peers can see its structure and instructional content but no student-generated content.
-To give reviewers a feel for how they engage students in active learning, instructors can include de-identified samples of student work as part of their self-reflection.
+To give reviewers a feel for how they engage students in active learning, instructors can, as suggested above, include de-identified samples of student work as part of their self-reflection.

 ## What about synchronous observation?